ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 ------

 **AWS EC2**
 	\- root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3.
-The data on instance store volumes persist only during the life of the instance which means that if the instance is terminated, the data will be automatically deleted.
+The data on instance store volumes persist only during the life of the instance
 	\- Instance metadata is data about your EC2 instance that you can use to configure or manage the running instance.
 	\- To view the private IPv4 address, public IPv4 address, and all other categories of instance metadata from within a running instance, use the http://169.254.169.254/latest/meta-data/ URL
 	\- ==data transferred between Amazon EC2, Amazon RDS, Amazon Redshift, Amazon ElastiCache instances, and ENI in the same AZ is free.== Instead of using the public network to transfer the data, ==you can use the private network to reduce the overall data transfer costs==.